justindal/dont-secure.me/README.md

 - Friend/Follow system
 - Interaction through likes and saves

-## 🧪 Testflight Link
+## 📱 iOS App
-If you have an iOS device try out the mobile beta [here!](https://testflight.apple.com/join/JTftNpFY)
+If you have an iOS device download the app [here!](https://apps.apple.com/ca/app/dont-secure-me/id6738100050)

 ## 🛠️ API Routes